Starbucks Is Giving Out Free Drinks Today & Nearly Everything Is Up for Grabs

-Due to the pandemic and COVID-19-related policies varying by state, you'll want to call ahead to your local Starbucks to be sure that it is participating and open.
-(Not to mention that the company is closing hundreds of locations.)
+Due to the COVID-19-related policies varying by state -- and with cases rising, those policies are changing frequently -- you'll want to call ahead to your local Starbucks to be sure that it is participating in the offer and open.
+(Additionally, the company recently announced it's closing hundreds of locations.)

 Want More Free Food?Here's our huuuuuuuge running list of all the free food you can get right now, as well as the best reward programs, birthday freebies, gift card offers, deals on food for kids, food delivery, and alcohol delivery deals you'll find.
 If you want a little more than, say a free taco, we also have you covered with a long list of meals you can get at fast food chains under $5.
 You're welcome.